 - 2. Transcript Evaluations: Applicants are required to have international coursework evaluated by an independent evaluation service.
 You may choose any education evaluation service that is a member of the National Association of Credential Evaluation Services (NACES).
 Once an evaluation has been completed, please request that an official copy be mailed to: The Graduate School at Winthrop University, 211 Tillman Hall, Rock Hill, SC 29733, USA.
 Official copies of transcript evaluation must be sent directly to the Graduate School from the issuing agency; we will not accept evaluations from applicants. - 3.
 Official U.S. Transcripts: If any undergraduate or graduate coursework was completed in the U.S., those official transcripts must be sent directly to the Graduate School from the issuing institution(s).
-We will not accept transcripts from applicants. - 4.
-English Language Proficiency: All international graduate applicants must present an official TOEFL score of at least 550 on the paper-based test or 79 on the internet based test, an IELTS score of at least 6 (6.5 for the MBA program), or successful completion of level 112 of the Intensive English for Academic Purposes Program from an English Language School (ELS) center.
+We will not accept transcripts from applicants.

+- 4. English Language Proficiency: All international graduate applicants must present an official TOEFL score of at least 550 on the paper-based test or 79 on the internet based test, an IELTS score of at least 6 (6.5 for the MBA program), or successful completion of level 112 of the Intensive English for Academic Purposes Program from an English Language School (ELS) center.
 Applicants who take the TOEFL or IELTS must have the official score report sent to the Graduate School directly from the testing service.
-Applicants who complete the ELS program must have an official Certificate of Completion and Academic Report sent to the Graduate School from the ELS center.

-- 5. Standardized Test Scores: An adequate score on an appropriate standardized test (GMAT, GRE, MAT, PRAXIS, etc.) is required for admission to most graduate degree programs.
+Applicants who complete the ELS program must have an official Certificate of Completion and Academic Report sent to the Graduate School from the ELS center. - 5.
+Standardized Test Scores: An adequate score on an appropriate standardized test (GMAT, GRE, MAT, PRAXIS, etc.) is required for admission to most graduate degree programs.
 The appropriate test for each degree program is listed with the program description.
 (See "Degree Requirements" section.)
 Scores must be sent by the testing program directly to the Graduate School, Winthrop University. - 6.
-Program-specific Requirements: The individual colleges may have other requirements, such as letters of recommendation, additional test scores, experience, an audition or personal interview, education background beyond the bachelor's degree, etc. Additional admission requirements for specific programs are listed in the "Degree Requirements" section. - 7.
+Program-Specific Requirements: Specific graduate programs may have other requirements, such as letters of recommendation, additional test scores, professional experience, an audition, a personal interview, or educational background beyond the bachelor's degree, etc. Additional admission requirements for specific programs are listed in the "Degree Requirements" section. - 7.
 Preparation: Applicants should have demonstrated adequate academic preparation in their proposed area of study.
 Those with deficiencies in academic preparation may be required to take additional work to strengthen their backgrounds. - 8.
-Approval for Admission: Each applicant for admission to a graduate certificate or degree program must have the approval of the college in which the student's area of specialization is located.
-Although admission documents are submitted originally to the Graduate School, all credentials are reviewed by the individual college where the admission decision is made.
+Approval for Admission: Each applicant for admission to a graduate certificate or degree program must have the admission recommendation of his or her intended graduate program and academic college before receiving final admission from The Graduate School.
+Although admission documents are submitted originally to the Graduate School, all credentials are reviewed by the individual graduate program and academic college where the initial admission decision is made.
+(See "Notification of Admission.")